josephrw12/cortex-c2/README.md

 - Implement plugins for Privilege escalation, Persistence and for container service exploitation

 ## Important
+- My framework is not evasive as the void link framework
 - This is work in progress, and I do not know how far this will go, your support is highly appreciated, and I am open to accpeting your contributions to the project (read the contributing.md file)
 - I used claude ai to speed up the build process
 -  It's named Cortex because I am currently testing it out on a Cortex CPU System